Ahmed-Ez/Insta-Chat-App/README.md

 ## How to run

-Just clone this repository and run docker-compose up in root directory
+Just clone this repository and run docker-compose up in root directory, And make sure none of the ports specified in the docker-compose file are already in use.

 ```bash
 docker-compose up